 Hot chocolate is a tasty drink! ☕️ Do you love having hot chocolate during the colder months?

 Do you have any traditions in your family during the winter holidays?
-A tradition is the handing down of information, beliefs, or customs from one generation to another.
-Share them here!

 Gift Giving! 🎁 Winter Holidays in December often mean that presents are shared with friends and family.
 Saying something nice about another person could be considered a form of present!
-Can you say something nice about a family member or friend?
+Can you write something nice about a family member or friend?

 What’s your favorite holiday movie? 🎥 Can you explain what it is and why it’s your favorite?